pavsob/Reasoning-with-Bayesian-Networks/README.md

 </div>

-Further there is implemented program that is capable of merging Bayesian networks.
+Further, there is implemented a program that is capable of merging Bayesian networks.

-For more details - read the report.
+For more details - read the included report.